terilenard/dias-hackathon-testbed1/docs/source/invehicle.rst

 1. In Vehicle Setup
 ===================

 This page describes how to setup the In Vehicle machine.
-The github project contains a dedicated directory named **toolchain** where a directory dedicated to setup scripts exists.
+The github project contains a dedicated directory named **toolchain** where a directory containing setup scripts exists.
 Those scripts are meant to install dependencies, compile required libraries, and install modules.
 Those scripts run both, root and non-root commands.
 The scripts should be run as normal user.
-If a script needs to run a command as root, it will ask at one point for it.
+If a script needs to run a command as root, it will ask at one point for the root password.
+As such, do not run the scripts as root.
 The scripts are meant to automate the install process and should be run in the order mentioned below.
 Some may take a longer time to run, since compilation of some libraries take time.

+The In-Vehicle setup is meant to simulate a Controller Area Network (CAN) system inside a linux based system.
+Inside the linux box a virtual CAN (vcan) is used to simulate the CAN bus.
+Each component connects to this CAN bus to listen or exchange messages.

+This machine can be configured in two main ways:

+1. As a Ubuntu Virtual Machine
+2. As a RaspberryPi (TODO)

+If the testbed is configured for option 1, then the *CAN2UDP* service must be installed, to allow user to connect to the virtual CAN bus from exterior, withtout having direct access to the software running in the linux box.
+If option 2 is chosen, then the *CAN2UDP* service is optional, but a additional *CANGW* service must be install so that the traffic from the virtual can is forwarded to the CAN bus connected to the RaspberryPi, and vice-versa.

 1.1 Requirements
 ----------------

+For the in-

 1. Raspberry Pi 4 (recommended) with Rasbian